Editor’s note: This a guest post by Clarissa Amaral who is responsible for conversion optimization at Paymill.

 6. Provide one tap checkout

-Mobile users are in constant search for more convenient checkout process.
+Mobile users are in constant search for the more convenient checkout process.
 You can manage to increase mobile conversion rate by making future purchases easier for your returning customers.

 The key for a one tap checkout is to be able to securely store your customer payment data for the next mobile purchase via a token.

-Tokenization allows customers to login and be ready to pay within one tap, making mobile shopping a much more convenient experience.
+Tokenization allows customers to log in and be ready to pay within one tap, making mobile shopping a much more convenient experience.

-Using the conversion techniques mentioned above can definitely help boosting sales by increasing your conversion rate but once integrated, these components should be A/B tested.
+Using the conversion techniques mentioned above can definitely help to boost sales by increasing your conversion rate but once integrated, these components should be A/B tested.
 A conversion method that might work for one company might not work for another company in a different industry.
 We would be happy to hear the results of your tests in the comments below.

-Clarissa is responsible for conversion optimization at Paymill, an online payments provider for European merchants.
+About the author Clarissa is responsible for conversion optimization at Paymill, an online payments provider for European merchants.
 Based in Germany, Paymill allows merchants to accept PayPal, credit and debit card payments worldwide directly on websites and mobile applications.